-In broad terms, the judicial system is composed of the ordinary courts consisting of the 24 city courts (in Danish: byretterne), the Eastern High Court and the Western High Court (in Danish: Østre landsret and Vestre landsret) and the Supreme Court (in Danish: Højesteret).
-In addition to these, there is the Maritime and Commercial High Court (in Danish: Sø- og Handelsretten) and the Registration Court (in Danish: Tinglysningsretten).
+In broad terms, the judicial system is composed of the ordinary courts consisting of the 24 city courts (byretterne), the Eastern High Court and the Western High Court (Østre landsret and Vestre landsret) and the Supreme Court (Højesteret).
+In addition to these, there is the Maritime and Commercial High Court (Sø- og Handelsretten) and the Registration Court (Tinglysningsretten).

-An appeal must be submitted within four weeks of the date of the judgment, cf. the Administration of Justice Act section 372, but to obtain a stay of execution the appeal must be submitted before the end of the time limit for executing the judgment, which is normally 14 days from the date the judgment was delivered, cf. the Administration of Justice Act section 480.
+An appeal must be submitted within four weeks of the date of the judgment, see Section 372 of the Administration of Justice Act, but to obtain a stay of execution the appeal must be submitted before the end of the time limit for executing the judgment, which is normally 14 days from the date the judgment was delivered, see Section 480 of the Administration of Justice Act.
 However, the court that hears the appeal may decide that the judgment shall be enforced even if the appeal is submitted before the end of the time limit for executing the judgment, or that the appeal should operate as a stay of execution.

 In general, all Danish judgments can be enforced.
-However, there are some very narrow exceptions, eg a judgment in default cannot be enforced if the case has been reopened or if the case involved a (now) dissolved legal entity.
-Also, case management decisions are not enforceable since the courts may reverse them if they deem it appropriate to do so, cf. the Administration of Justice Act section 222.
+However, there are some very narrow exceptions – eg, a judgment in default cannot be enforced if the case has been reopened or if the case involved a (now) dissolved legal entity.
+Also, case management decisions are not enforceable since the courts may reverse them if they deem it appropriate to do so, see Section 222 of the Administration of Justice Act.

 At the present time, there is no central register of domestic judgments.
-However, the Danish Court Administration is currently working on such a register and plan to implement it in 2021.
+However, the Danish Court Administration is currently working on such a register and plans to implement it in 2021.

 The private registers are typically edited by groups of judges and university professors who select the judgments to be published.
 All judgments are anonymised.
 The Danish Ministry of Tax publishes copies of all judgments they are party to, and they too anonymise the judgment prior to publishing.
 There seem to be no rules or procedures governing the removal of judgments from a register.

-The Danish Administration of Justice Act (consolidating Act No. 553 of 24 June 2005) is the main statute that governs civil proceedings.
-The rules on enforcement of judgments are also governed by the Act on Recognition and Enforcement of Certain Foreign Judicial Decisions in the area of Civil and Commercial Law (consolidating Act No. 1282 of 14 November 2018, hereinafter ‘the Enforcement Act’).
+The Danish Administration of Justice Act is the main statute that governs civil proceedings.
+The rules on enforcement of judgments are also governed by the Act on Recognition and Enforcement of Certain Foreign Judicial Decisions in the area of Civil and Commercial Law (Consolidating Act No 1282 of 14 November 2018 or the Enforcement Act).
 Denmark is a member of the European Union and so is also bound by EU regulations, directives and decisions.

 Consequently, there is no general legal framework applicable to recognising and enforcing foreign judgments, but the enforceability of a foreign judgment depends on there being an applicable convention.